savoirfairelinux/mod-booster-snmp/doc/snmpbooster_design_specification.rst

   * [Done] Set Snmp DSTEMPLATE as a check runtime option
   * [Done] Set Snmp TRIGGERGROUP as a check runtime option
   * [Done] Set Snmp COMMUNITY as a check runtime option
+  * [Done] Set SNmp DS Max as a check runtime option
   * [Done] Use Snmp version 2c GetBulk
-  * [xxxx] Support Snmp version 2c GetNext if GetBulk is not supported
+  * [Done] Support Snmp version 2c GetNext if GetBulk is not supported
-  * [xxxx] Support Snmp version 1 GetNext
+  * [Done] Support Snmp version 1 GetNext
   * [xxxx] Set Snmp Timeout as a check runtime option, instead of a hardcoded value at 5 seconds

 - STATUS - DESIGN SPEC MAINTAINABILITY